-Chairs of jewellery and blacksmithing have a joint Bachelor's curriculum, but within its frames a separate admission of students and an immediate specialization either in the field of jewellery or blacksmithing takes place.
-In addition to specific speciality-focused study (jewellery project, technology courses, history of the design), the curriculum of jewellery and blacksmithing includes also artist's project with an aim of evoking creative impulses in students and promoting one's individuality under instruction of acknowledged artists.
-The program includes also general art subjects: drawing, plastic anatomy, painting, sculpture, color study and humanities.
+The chairs of jewelry and blacksmithing have a joint bachelor's curriculum, but within its frames a separate admission of students and an immediate specialization either in the field of jewelry or blacksmithing takes place.
+In addition to specific specialty-focused study (jewelry project, technology courses, history of design), the curriculum of jewelry and blacksmithing also includes an artist's project with the aim of evoking creative impulses in students and promoting one's individuality under the instruction of acknowledged artists.
+The program also includes general art subjects: drawing, plastic anatomy, painting, sculpture, and humanities.
 As the department belongs in the Faculty of Design, its students can acquire skills and knowledge related to product design, business and product management.
-However, in the curriculum of jewellery the main emphasis is laid on creative projects, on the concentration on sacral and ritual meaning of jewellery and aim of the school to contrast with pragmatism.
+However, in the curriculum of jewelry, the main emphasis is laid on creative projects, on the concentration on the sacral and ritual meaning of jewelry and the aim of the school to contrast with pragmatism.

-Practices and master classes serve to deepen the professional technological skills.
-An extracurricular workshop, supervised by an international visiting artist, takes place every semester, plus lectures of visiting teachers.
+Practices and master classes serve to deepen professional technological skills.
+An extracurricular workshop, supervised by an international visiting artist, takes place every semester, plus lectures by visiting teachers.